Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Kanawha Capital Management

 To be a client of Kanawha Capital Management, you'll need at least $500,000.
-The firm fee-only firm serves both non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, charities and corporations.
+The fee-only firm serves both non-high-net-worth and high-net-worth individuals, as well as pension and profit-sharing plans, charities and corporations.

+Kanawha's staff includes those holding the Certified Financial Planner™ (CFP®) and chartered financial analyst (CFA) designations.
 Clients engaging in investment services will have to pay a percentage of assets under management that ranges from 0.50% to 1%.

 The firm offers investment management and financial planning, which encompasses retirement planning, estate planning, tax planning and coordination, family wealth issues, unexpected lifestyle changes, charitable giving strategies, insurance analysis and closely held business issues.
 The firm's financial planning services are centered on assessing clients’ abilities to meet their goals, with a probabilistic approach used to determine clients’ odds of meeting their defined spending objectives and stress testing used to determine how the plan will withstand unfavorable circumstances.